SenpaiItadori/alx-low_level_programming/0x01-variables_if_else_while/README.md

-if else while ya bish
+This folder is about variables if else and while.